Memorable Manitobans: Samuel Henry Forrest (1873-1963)

 Born at Renfrew, Ontario on 17 February 1873, son of Samuel Forrest, he came to Manitoba with his parents in 1878.
 He received his early education at Souris and a BA degree from the University of Manitoba.

-He taught in rural Manitoba schools, including at New Haven School (1894-1895), and was Principal of Hartney School (1897-1898) and Souris School (1898-1901) and was Assistant Principal (1901-1902) and Principal (1902-1904) of the Brandon Central School.
+He taught in rural Manitoba schools, including at New Haven School (1893-1895), and was Principal of Hartney School (1897-1898) and Souris School (1898-1901) and was Assistant Principal (1901-1902) and Principal (1902-1904) of the Brandon Central School.
 He resigned from the Brandon School District in July 1904 and received a gold watch and locket from his colleages, departing for Souris to article under Thomas Dickie.
 In 1907, he was called to the Manitoba Bar and practiced law at Souris.
 He was later made a King’s Counsel.
 He was a member of the Commission on Status and Salaries of Teachers (1919).
-He retired from active practice in 1961.
+He retired from active law practice in 1961.

 Birth and marriage registrations, Manitoba Vital Statistics.